-Liz Tracy, MA
+Liz Tracy, MD

-Liz wrote her master’s thesis in religion on the healing power of Santeria.
-She spent three years as a music editor and has written about art, music, food, and health for publications like The Atlantic, Vice, Rolling Stone, and Miami New Times.
+In her early twenties, Liz wrote her master’s thesis in religion on the healing power of Santeria.
+She spent three years as a music editor and has written about art, music, food, and health for publications like The Atlantic, Vice, Rolling Stone, and the Miami New Times.
 She is currently the managing editor for Tom Tom, a quarterly magazine about female-identifying drummers, and loves to travel and smile at strangers.
 Most importantly, Liz is dedicated to singing “The Itsy Bitsy Spider” with pizzazz in her most recent role as “Mommy.”

 As a Story Terrace writer, Liz interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 Not having to work every summer was a major appeal of teaching for my mother.
 That meant we left my father behind in medical school in Miami for a few months and drove all the way up to the East Coast.
-We would leave when Miami began to sizzle, and my mother would drive me and my brother Jimmy in our large minivan.
+We would leave when Miami began to sizzle, and my mother would drive me and my brother, Jimmy, in our large minivan.

 Jimmy took his position as jester and mother-pleaser in the passenger seat, while I crawled my newly hormonal preteen body into the back of the car.